pgorman/dangerjaunt/dangerjaunt.md

 When surprising an opponent, a rogue backstabs with a damage roll multiplied by their Assassination score.

+Wearing heavier than leather armor prevents use of Stealth, Acrobatics, and Tinkering.

 ## Elves ##

 Elves choose each morning whether to act as magic-users or fighters.